 Kenya has a tropical climate.
 It is hot and humid at the coast, temperate inland and dry in the northern parts of the country.
-The country receives a great deal of sunshine all the year round and summer clothes are worn throughout the year.
-It is usually cool at night and early in the morning.

-The system is a 6-tier health system.
+The healthcare system is a 6-tier health system.
 Level 1 is the community units; level 2 is the dispensaries, or basic health facilities; level 3 is the health centres; level 4 is the district level; level 5 is the provincial level, and level 6 is the national level.

-©2014 Elective Africa.
+©2015 Elective Africa.
 All rights Reserved